Employers face many challenges trying to enforce drug testing regulations for their employees.

 States that allow legal access to marijuana for recreational or medical purposes create challenges for companies that prohibit its use.
 While companies generally aren’t supposed to dictate after-hours conduct, marijuana use could potentially affect performance.
 Complicating things further is that standards for testing marijuana aren’t always clear – some may indicate active intoxication more than three months after its use.
 It also may not account for someone with a valid and documented medical need.

-4. Prescription drug presences
+4. Prescription drug presence

 5. Paperwork failures

-Documentation is vital whatever the circumstances, and some companies may neglect more than a basic summary, if even that for testing actions or results.
+Documentation is vital, whatever the circumstances and some companies may neglect more than a basic summary, if even that, for testing actions or results.
 This sloppy practice can hurt them on a legal front.

 For instance, showing a consistent pattern of testing for all employees can be a solid defense if a disciplined employee claims that she or he is being specifically targeted.
-Showing that a correct process was followed with every employee with regards to testing or related discipline can work in a company’s favor.
+Showing that a correct process was followed with every employee with regard to testing or related discipline can work in a company’s favor.

 If someone was directly fired after testing positive for substances, without any discussions about substance abuse treatment options, their first step might be to find an attorney and claim they were improperly treated.
+Because employment law changes often, it’s important for HR professionals to always keep up to date on processes and procedures, especially substance testing.